Feathr/interview-assignment-react/README.md

 # Feathr Jr. Engineer Work Assignment: A Star Wars Experience

 Welcome to your work assignment for the Junior Engineer role at Feathr!
-Your mission is to help Feathr keep user data safe by adding a secure authentication flow to this web application called "A Star Wars Experience".
+Your mission is to help Feathr learn more about Star Wars in this web application called "A Star Wars Experience".

 What does A Star Wars Experience do?
 It is a searchable database of Star Wars movies and characters.
-You will use a public API to pull in the data and add a login feature, as well as a way to mark a movie as watched.
-Use your creativity to style the project with CSS, images; go nuts. :)
+You will use a public API to pull in the data, and add a way to mark a movie as watched.
+Use your creativity to style the project with CSS, images, etc.; go nuts. :)
 We would also love to see you write some unit tests using Jest and React Testing Library.

 The basic skeleton of the application is in place.
 Review the files in the `src` directory to get an understanding of the application's architecture.
-It's a React app written in Typescript, which happens to be how we write our frontend application here at Feathr.
+It's a React app written in Typescript, which is what we use to write our frontend application here at Feathr.

-You can implement your user authentication flow however you want, use whatever backing databases you want, just make sure to follow security best-practices to the best of your ability.

 Feel free to modify and add files as needed, but maintain the existing routes.